|

 members of the expedition, taking regular blood samples

 and skin swabs.
+From the beginning,

 McLean distinguished himself by his willingness to